The Smell of Night in the Basement

 About the Narrator

-You are most likely to find her deep in the woods admiring and making friends with bugs and other wildlife, or underwater watching the sunlight filter through the surface and hanging out with the aquatic life.
-She currently spends her work days trapped in an office, but looks forward to a future where she can make a living traveling as a cultural consultant, and using her voice to bring the written word to life.
-Feel free to contact her with projects and/or adventures.
+You are most likely to find her deep in the woods admiring and making friends with bugs and other wildlife, or underwater watching the sunlight filter through the surface.
+She is an avid gardener and is enamored with herbs and datura (moon flowers) in particular.
+She also enjoys moon rituals, creating herbal medicine, and hula hooping.
+She looks forward to a future where she can make a living using her voice to bring the written word to life, or alternately perfect a spell to turn herself into a fox and sneak away into the woods forever.